robert-swanson/Repository-Index/README.md

 # Robert Swanson Portfolio

+This document serves as the collection point for all my Computer Science work.

 ## [School Portfolio](https://bitbucket.org/rswanson3141/privateportfolio/src/master/) (private repo)

 This is a private repository on Bitbucket because it contains answers to homework assignments for many classes and my professors preferred I didn't publicly share them. **To receive access email me at `robert_swanson@taylor.edu` and I will add you as a read-only collaborator.** You must have a BitBucket account  for me to do this.